Interactive sessions use simulations and exercises to get participants involved.

 Dallas Independent School District

-High-Tech High Heels is a partnership
+High-Tech High Heels is a fund at

-with the Dallas Women's
+the Dallas Women's